 April 2016: Katie Pollard, Nevan Krogan, Peter DiLaura, and Leah Makley speak about network biology at a Gladstone symposium on the Future of Precision Medicine.

 April 2016: Our machine-learning analysis of the 3D structure of the human genome revealed proteins bound to looping chromatin that predict the genes targeted by long-range enhancers.
-The study was published in Nature Genetics, highlighted in a News and Views by John Stam, featured in a story in Nature Reviews Genetics.
+The study was published in Nature Genetics, highlighted in a News and Views by John Stam, and featured in a story in Nature Reviews Genetics.
 It was also recommended by F1000.
 More details are available in a press release.

 March 2016: We published a pair of studies with the Ahituv lab and Illing lab on limb development enhancers that distinguish bats from other mammals, one in PLoS Genetics and one in Nature Genetics.
 This work was covered by the Washington Post and other media.
 The study was featured on the Nature Genetics cover.